alfiopuglisi/guietta/docs/internals.rst

 built.
 We cannot use real properties, because these are class attributes and they would be shared between instances.
-Instead, there is a dictionary *self._fake_properties* which contains a mapping from property name to a pair of get/set functions (a namedtuple is used as a container in order to have nice methods names).
+Instead, there is a dictionary *self._fake_properties* which contains a mapping from property name to a pair of get/set functions (a namedtuple is used for the pair in order to have nice methods names).
 These methods are set to the ones appropriate for the widget type at construction time.